-WHY Lab Opens Doors in January
+WHY Lab Opens Doors to All ECE Students

 The WHY lab was first envisioned by Dr. Ramiro Jordan (UNM ECE) and Dr. Thomas Lee (Quanser) as an experiential learning approach that would introduce freshmen to the Electrical and Computer Engineering Department at UNM.

 Jordan and Lee’s vision was to get students to discover the parts of Electrical and Computer Engineering that best interested and suited them.
 But this could be a bit overwhelming when all you know are cell phones, computer applications and have a limited exposure to math, chemistry, and physics!

 The hope was that after working in the WHY Lab, students would develop a better understanding of how electrical and computer engineers design the systems and the computers that they use.

 The WHY Lab will support ECE 101 – the Introduction to Electrical and Computer Engineering course.The new mission of the WHY Lab will include support for undergraduate research efforts that help students develop a research interest.